ibm-cloud-docs/key-protect/rewrap-keys.md

 Reencrypt your data encryption keys by using the {{site.data.keyword.keymanagementservicelong}} API.
 {: shortdesc}

 When you [rotate a root key in {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-key-rotation), new cryptographic key material becomes available for protecting the data encryption keys (DEKs) that are associated with the root key.
-With the rewrap API, you can reencrypt or rewrap your DEKS without exposing the keys in their plaintext form.
+With the rewrap API, you can reencrypt or rewrap your DEKs without exposing the keys in their plaintext form.

 To learn how envelope encryption helps you control the security of at-rest data in the cloud, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).